WordPress user tracking plugins

 The WPForms User Journey addon will give you brand new insights into visitor behavior on your site.
 Visitor activity is tied to each form entry automatically and appears right next to the details that each visitor submits.

-This makes it easy to see which pages and posts a user looked at before submitting the form.
+This makes it easy to see which pages and posts a user looked and learn about their customer journey before submitting the form.

 The WPForms User Journey addon is an awesome WordPress user tracking plugin if you want to see: